Chronos-Asteri/AHEAD-AdaptiveEdgeDetection/README.md

 ## 🖼️ Gallery

-Below are results demonstrating the AHEAD shader in various game engines.
+Below are results demonstrating the AHEAD shader in various game engines.(Click the image to get the full-res image)

 ### The Elder Scrolls V: Skyrim – Special Edition
 | | |